Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 1 Prerecord Informations

-Prior to the kick, and at all times, your prerecorded data sheet should be completely filled out except for the measured depth and the length of drill pipe in the hole.
+Before the kick, and at all times, your prerecorded data sheet should be filled out except for the measured depth and the length of the drill pipe in the hole.
 Enter these items and calculate the internal drill string capacity and the system totals.
 Transfer the slow pump rate data from the prerecorded data sheet to Driller’s Method or wait and weight method kill sheet.

 2 Information To Be Recorded in Kill Sheet When Well Kicks